dev-sandra1/search-animals/README.md

-# search animal withs for aperator
+# search animal with for aperator